Serious bike crash a grim reminder for Winnipeg, says advocate

 Winnipeg plans to spend $4.7 million this year on conventional bike-and-pedestrian infrastructure, and another $3.6 million to extend bike lanes along Pembina Highway between DeVos Road and Killarney Avenue along with $1.6 million to create protected bike lanes on Empress Street between Portage Avenue and St. Matthews Avenue.

-According to Manitoba Public Insurance there are about 180 crashes involving cyclists on public roads in Manitoba involving a bicycle.
+According to Manitoba Public Insurance there are about 180 crashes a year involving cyclists on public roads in Manitoba involving a bicycle.

 with files from Courtney Rutherford and Bartley Kives